The science behind… · by Wooly the scientist

 You cannot simultaneously know, with perfect precision, both the position AND the momentum of a particle (Δx·Δp ≥ ħ/2).
 It's a fundamental limit of nature, not a flaw in our instruments.

-“Everything is uncertain, so anything is possible / reality is a blur” — no. The uncertainty is tiny and only matters at the scale of particles.
+“Everything is uncertain, so anything is possible / reality is a blur” — not quite.
+The uncertainty is tiny and only matters at the scale of particles.
 Your table is still right there.

 A gentle reminder that certainty has limits — a humbling, not a magic wand.